A Peek in the Purse of a Thirty Something…

 I started this blog mainly in an attempt to track my personal finances and to be somewhat held accountable for my purchasing decisions.
-I am just a normal, (late) twenty-something, woman, trying to teach myself how to adult.
-I currently have a good job that I love, I bought my own apartment just over 2 years ago and I’d say I’m pretty financially savvy.
+I am just a normal, (early) thirty-something, woman, trying to teach myself how to adult.
+I currently have a decent job that I love, I bought my own apartment in 2015 and I’d say I’m pretty financially savvy.
 I haven’t always been though, and that’s kind of the other point of this blog.
-If I can encourage even one person to kickstart their debt repayment journey, then I’ll consider it a success.
+If I can encourage even one person to kickstart their debt repayment journey or to start working on their savings, then I’ll consider it a success.

 I graduated from uni in 2011, and before then, had never really thought much about my finances beyond “I’ve £20 in the bank, of course I can go out tonight!”